 - Management: Poor management of the data can lead to the vulnerabilities in the system.

 Q #14) List the various methodologies in Security testing?

 - White Box- All the information are provided to the testers.

-- Black Box- No information is provided to the testers and they can test the system in real world scenario.
+- Black Box- No information is provided to the testers and they can test the system in a real-world scenario.

-- Grey Box- Partial information is with the testers and rest they have to rest on their own.
+- Grey Box- Partial information is with the testers and rest they have to test on their own.